Tanmayjagnade/Resume-Analyzer-using-NLP-ML/README.md

 ## Overview

-Developed and deployed a robust Resume Analyzer to streamline candidate screening, reducing manual effort by [X]%.
+Developed and deployed a robust Resume Analyzer to streamline candidate screening, reducing manual effort by 95%.
 Utilized Python, spaCy, NLTK, pdfminer, and Streamlit to design and implement algorithms for extracting relevant information from resumes.

 ## Components